noureddineEssid/noureddineEssid/README.md

-# [Noureddine ESSID]
+# Noureddine ESSID

 ## About Me

 Hello!
-I'm [Noureddine ESSID], and I'm passionate about [mention your interests, such as software development, data science, machine learning, or any other relevant field].
-I'm currently based in [Your Location] and enjoy [mention some of your hobbies or interests outside of work or coding].
+I'm Noureddine ESSID, and I'm passionate about software development, data science, machine learning.
+I'm currently based in Paris and when I'm not coding or working on exciting projects, you'll often find me indulging in my other interests:

+- **Hiking:** I love exploring the great outdoors and going on long hikes to beautiful natural destinations.
+- **Cooking:** Experimenting with new recipes and cuisines from around the world is a delightful hobby of mine.
+- **Gaming:** I'm an avid gamer and enjoy both video games and board games with friends and family.
+- **Reading:** I'm a bookworm, and you can often catch me with my nose buried in a good book.
+- **Travel:** I have a wanderlust for exploring new places, cultures, and cuisines.

-## 🔭 Currently Working On
+## 🔭 Currently Working for a client:

-- [Project 1 Name]: A brief description of Project 1.
-- [Project 2 Name]: A brief description of Project 2.
-- ...
+- **Stellantis:** I'm currently leading a project called "Stellantis," where we're developing innovative solutions for the automotive industry.
+Our goal is to revolutionize the way vehicles are powered, controlled, and integrated into the broader transportation ecosystem.
+This project involves cutting-edge technologies like electric propulsion, autonomous driving, and connected car systems.
+I'm excited to be part of a team that's shaping the future of mobility.

 ## 🌱 I'm Learning

-I'm always eager to expand my knowledge, and I'm currently learning:
+I'm always eager to expand my knowledge, and I'm currently diving into the following technologies and topics:

-- [Technology/Topic 1]: A brief description of what you're learning about this technology or topic.
-- [Technology/Topic 2]: A brief description of what you're learning about this technology or topic.
-- ...
+- **Web Development with Python, Django, JavaScript, TypeScript, and PHP:** I'm deepening my understanding of machine learning techniques and algorithms using Python.
+I'm working on projects that involve natural language processing, computer vision, and predictive modeling.Web

+- **Containerization with Docker and Kubernetes:** Learning to containerize applications and manage them efficiently using Docker and Kubernetes.
+It's a crucial skill in modern software development and deployment.

+- **Front-End Web Development with Reactjs, NextJS, VueJS and Angular:** I'm enhancing my front-end development skills by working with modern web technologies like React and Vue.js.
+Building responsive and interactive web applications is both challenging and rewarding.

 ## 💬 Let's Connect